Home » Blog » Healthcare Jobs with a Business Degree

 The responsibilities of clinicians vary widely, from drawing blood to brain surgery.
 Similarly, people working on the business side of healthcare do different things, depending on their role and seniority.

 Business-focused positions are not client-facing.
 Rather, these employees work behind the scenes.
-“Clinicians treat patients, but people in business roles make sure bills get paid, patients have a good experience from intake to discharge, and many other things that keep the business running,” Peterson says.
+“Clinicians treat patients, but people in business roles make sure bills get paid, patients have a good experience from intake to discharge and many other things that keep the business running,” Peterson said.

 Job titles vary among settings, but after earning a business degree, you can pursue jobs in these areas: